AndreasKlophmann/k8s-workshop/7-services.md

 ## 4. Selectors

-If we take a look at the sample manifest file in `7-kubernetes-bootcamp.yaml` we can see that the only thing connecting the service definition to deployment definition is the line below `selectors` in the service which is identical to the first line under `labels` in the deployment:
+If we take a look at the sample manifest file in `7-services.yaml` we can see that the only thing connecting the service definition to deployment definition is the line below `selectors` in the service which is identical to the first line under `labels` in the deployment:

 ```
 labels:
-  app: kubernetes-bootcamp
+  app: k8s-workshop
 ---
 selector:
-  app: kubernetes-bootcamp
+  app: k8s-workshop
 ```

 The service selector tells kubernetes which pods to include in the service.
 This selector-based mechanism is used by